-Of course, whether you foreign qualify or form a new entity, you'll have to select a registered agent for each state in which the company has a presence.
+Of course, whether you foreign qualify or form a new entity, you'll have to select a registered agent in each state in which the company has a presence.

 The Foreign Qualification Process

-Then you must register for a certificate of authority in that state.
+Then, you register for a certificate of authority in that state.
 The process is similar to filing articles of incorporation or articles of organization.
 The appropriate documents must be prepared and filed, and the appropriate state fees paid.

 Each state has different requirements for the information to be included in this document.
 Common information includes: